- NJC Home

 Dividing the Waters: A resource for judicial officers presiding over complex water litigation

-Dividing the Waters prepares the judges of today and tomorrow – and across the nation – to apply the law, science, good judgment and wisdom in efficiently and effectively adjudicating water‐related cases, to meet human and environmental needs.
+Dividing the Waters prepares the judges of today and tomorrow – across the nation – to apply the law, science, good judgment and wisdom in efficiently and effectively adjudicating water‐related cases, to meet human and environmental needs.

 The Dividing the Waters Program connects judges, special masters and referees who preside over complex water litigation to the information and training resources they need to resolve some of the most difficult disputes about how to allocate and share this most precious and communal resource.